kolkhis/tech-notes/homelab/troubleshooting.md

 can only be restored from backup, but since this ZFS pool has no redundancy (hardware limitations on my part), they are lost.

-Going forward, I'll need to build any ZFS pools with redundancy.
+Going forward, we'll need to build any ZFS pools with redundancy.
 Mirroring will be sufficient (software RAID 1), striping is not necessary.
 `raidz1/2/3` is also an option.

-I'll also need to monitor `zpool status` on a regular basis to check for such issues.
+We'll also need to monitor `zpool status` on a regular basis to check for such issues.

-In addition to `zpool status`, I will do `zpool scrub vmdata` to verify all checksums.
+In addition to `zpool status`, we'll do `zpool scrub vmdata` to verify all checksums.
 If the device `vmdata` is replicated, the `scrub` will repair any damage discovered from the backup.